Mission Statement

 Vision

 Houston Cinema Arts Society envisions a future where filmmaking, production, and public programming thrive and grow, in step with the city’s ever evolving fine arts and media sector.
-In turn, by fostering global filmmakers and promoting a flowering of locally based film, television and media production, HCAS helps realize and celebrate our city’s diversity and cultural riches.
+In turn, by fostering global filmmakers and promoting local film, television and media production, HCAS helps realize and celebrate our city’s diversity and cultural riches.

 Who We Are

 HCAS was conceived in 2007 when former Mayor Bill White created a task force of cultural leaders spearheaded by arts philanthropist Franci Neely to stimulate film culture in Houston.
-The task force recommended that Houston sponsor cinematic programming that celebrates the visual, performing, and literary arts.
-This unique focus on films by and about artists accomplished two goals: it filled an under-represented niche in the broader film festival world and further solidified Houston’s identity as a thriving city for the arts.
 HCAS received 501(c)(3) nonprofit status in September 2008 and launched its first large-scale film festival in November 2009.
+HCAS continues to focus its mission on expanding Houston’s film culture, and making Houston a hub for innovation in film and media.